Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Within the parameters of this song, we are invited to traverse darkly hued recesses of experimental doom, albeit augmented with electronic elements, of course.
 Riveted with aurally-generated ominousness, there is a prevalent foreboding that builds within this cut’s undercurrents.
 They bubble to the surface in time, doing so via rippling synths that sound like sparking electricity, all while tribal-like drumming is taking place.

-In closing, both JANE IN SPACE and the ‘Gorerunner‘ album are a pleasantly thrilling discovery for me.
+In closing, both JANE IN SPACE and the ‘Gorerunner‘ album is a pleasantly thrilling discovery for me.
 As someone that once enjoyed such industrial acts as KMFDM, Meathook Seed, Scorn, Wyrick, Saviour Machine, etc. regularly, it is nice to get acquainted with a contemporary entity from that field.

 ‘Gorerunner‘ is out NOW from Aion Records, it is streaming in its entirety below and available for purchase at Spotify, iTunes / Apple Music, and other major outlets.